Skip to Content

-Minneapolis Sexual Assault & Battery Defense Lawyer
+Sexual Assault Attorney Minneapolis & Battery Defense Lawyer

-Sexual assault and battery are two separate but related crimes, both of which involve unwanted sexual contact.
+Sexual assault and battery are two separate but related offenses, both of which involve unwanted sexual contact.
 Sexual assault is a broader term that encompasses a variety of sexual crimes, while sexual battery is a specific type of sexual assault that involves unwanted sexual contact through physical force.
-Sexual assault can be charged as a misdemeanor or a felony, depending on the circumstances of the crime and the severity of the injuries suffered by the victim.
+Sexual assault can be charged as a misdemeanor or a felony, depending on the circumstances of the offense and the severity of the injuries suffered by the victim.
 Sexual battery, on the other hand, is always charged as a felony.

 Sexual assault and sexual battery are both punishable by jail time, fines, and other penalties.
-The specific penalties for these crimes will depend on the specific circumstances of the case.
+The specific penalties for these crimes will depend on the circumstances of the case.
 For example, a first-time offender who is convicted of sexual battery may face a maximum sentence of three years in prison, a $30,000 fine, or both.

 Other aggravating circumstances may also increase the penalties for these crimes.
 For example, if the victim was a minor or if the perpetrator used a weapon during the commission of the crime, the penalties may be increased.